 - You may not have a choice about curtains remaining open (to deter family and other mourners from touching the coffin

-- Coffins should not be carried – we will use the wheeled bier to take your loved one into the service prior to family and friends entering
+- Family bearers are not allowed.
+In order to maintain social distancing, our team will take your loved one into the service prior to family and friends being seated.

 - Hymn and prayer books have been removed

-- Our limousine service is available, however current guidelines stipulate that only 4 passengers can travel (excluding funeral staff) and face coverings and gloves must be worn throughout the journey.
-The limousines are fully sanitised after use
+- Our limousine service is available, however current guidelines stipulate that only 4 passengers can travel (excluding funeral staff) and face coverings must be worn throughout the journey.
+The limousines are fully sanitised after each use

 - Donation collection boxes have been suspended (to reduce risk of cross contamination from money, cheques and sympathy cards).
 Donations may be made online through our website